MicrosoftDocs/mesh-docs/mesh/Includes/custom-immersive-spaces-ports-firewall.md

 - TCP & UDP: 30,000-30,499
 - UDP: 3478-3481

-If you need to resolve a service tag to a list of IP ranges, you can periodically use the [Service Tag API](azure/virtual-network/service-tags-overview) or [download a snapshot](azure/virtual-network/service-tags-overview#discover-service-tags-by-using-downloadable-json-files).
+If you need to resolve a service tag to a list of IP ranges, you can periodically use the [service tag API][service-tag-api] or [download a snapshot][service-tag-download].

-For more information about service tags, see the [Azure service tags overview](/azure/virtual-network/service-tags-overview).
+For more information about service tags, see the [Azure service tags overview][service-tag].

 To learn more about single room vs. multi room events, see [Create an event in Mesh](/mesh/events-guide/create-event-mesh-portal).